gocardless/companies-house-rest/README.md

 ## Development

+This gem is configured for development using a `bundler` workflow.
 Tests are written using RSpec, and Rubocop is used to provide linting.

-To run tests and
+To run all tests and Rubocop:
-Rubocop:

 ```shell
 bundle exec rake